mph-/lcapy/doc/install.rst

 - You need to install the SymPy package:

-  >>> sudo apt-get install python-sympy
+  >>> sudo apt install python-sympy

 - For plotting you need the Matplotlib and NumPy packages:

-  >>> sudo apt-get install python-numpy python-matplotlib
+  >>> sudo apt install python-numpy python-matplotlib

 - For schematic drawing you need pdflatex, the circuitikz package, imagemagick, and ghostscript.

-  >>> sudo apt-get install texlive-latex-base texlive-pictures texlive-standalone imagemagick ghostscript
+  >>> sudo apt install texlive-latex-base texlive-pictures texlive-latex-extra imagemagick ghostscript

 - For nice rendering of maths you need mathjax.
 This is not essential, if it is not loaded then an active internet connection is required.

-  >>> sudo apt-get install libjs-mathjax fonts-mathjax
+  >>> sudo apt install libjs-mathjax fonts-mathjax

 - The easiest way to obtain the Lcapy sources is to use git: